jdodgen/MQTT-home/library/README.md

-# shared packages both linux and micropython
+# shared packages used by both linux and micropython